strexx/looklive-server/README.md

 # Serviceworker performance edits

 With my integration of the serviceworker I've cached javascript libraries, stylesheets and images.
-Doing this increasingly speeds up your first load event as we can see in my results with no throttling.
+Doing this increasingly speeded up my your first load event as you can see in my results with no throttling.

 #### Before adding my serviceworker caching files
 ![Before Serviceworker](readme/before_serviceworker.png)